tskimmett/webrtc/README.md

 ## pubnub.createP2PConnection(uuid)

 This sets up a P2P connection to the given unique user ID.
 The UUID is the one given by the PubNub API after initializing and can either be set in `PUBNUB.init` or grabbed from a PubNub presence call.
+This will more than likely be taken out in later versions of the API and automatically get called in the `publish` and `subscribe` calls.
+It is in here to eliminate race condition handling up front.

 ## pubnub.publish(options)